patrickkdev/gossh/README.md

 It is necessary to have `sshfs` installed in order to mount file systems.

 # Usage
-To add a server:
+Add a server:
     ```bash
     gossh add <name> <username@ip>
     ```

-To SSH into a server:
+List available servers:
     ```bash
+    gossh list
+    ```
+SSH into a server:
+    ```bash
     gossh <server_name>
     ```

-To mount a server's file system:
+Mount a server's file system:
     ```bash
     gossh fs <server_name>
     ```

-    To remove a server:
+Remove a server from the list:
     ```bash
     gossh remove <name>
-    ```

-    To list available servers:
-    ```bash
-    gossh list
     ```